What will I have to spend to get a website made?

-	The role of a developer is even more complex and specialised than that of a website designer, so I'm splitting it into two parts.
+The role of a developer is even more complex and specialised than that of a website designer, so it's splitting it into two parts.

-Front-end developers are the people that make the website work; they do the buttons and links that you actually click and the boxes that you type into.
+Front-end developers are the people that make the website work; they make the buttons and links that you actually click, and the boxes that you type into.
 They generally work closely with designers to make the design a reality.
 It's an extremely tricky job, as they have to make these website work in a huge range of devices and browsers.

 In the back-end is where the really technical stuff happens.
 This is where hard-core geeks live, and where you'll find the technology that powers your databases and integrates your site with other systems, such as handling card payments.

 Writing back-end code has always been extremely specialised and calls for highly skilled people with extremely good problem-solving skills and attention to detail.
-It's not uncommon to find developers who have a complete 'mental model' of an entire system that may be hundreds of thousands of lines of code long.
+It's not uncommon to find back-end developers who have a complete 'mental model' of an entire system that may be hundreds of thousands of lines of code in size.